BIATeam/BIADocs/docs/30-BIAToolKit/50-CreateCRUD.md

 ### <u>Known issues</u>
 * After generation, on Angular folder, go to navigation file (*navigation.ts*) and rework **path** property (delete *examples*).
-* On front side, when compilling angular project, if **import** are not used (mostly on model), deleted its to avoid errors.
+* On front side, when compiling angular project, if **import** are not used (mostly on model), deleted its to avoid errors.
 * Traduction is not already implemented, so **i18n** files (fr.json/en.json/es.json) must be completed with missing labels.

 ## Delete previous CRUD generation